-The interior is divided into three aisles with six chapels per side, decorated by Milan’s greatest contemporary artists, such as Daniele Crespi, Ambrogio Figino, Ercole and Camillo Procaccini.
-The main nave features a large vaulted roof with great perspective effect.
+The interior is divided into three aisles with six chapels per side, decorated by Milan’s greatest contemporary artists, such as Daniele Crespi, Ambrogio Figino, Ercole, and Camillo Procaccini.
+The main nave features a large vaulted roof with a great perspective effect.

 The vast presbytery, in the terminal apse, houses an imposing wooden chorus.
 Except for the marble floor, rebuilt in the 1930s, the church has retained most of its original materials and furnishings.

 How to reach: Metro S. Ambrogio, Bus 94